Research

 WORKING PAPERS

-Taxation of Top Incomes and Tax Avoidance draft CEPR working paper revise and resubmit at the International Economic Review
+Taxation of Top Incomes and Tax Avoidance draft CEPR working paper conditionally accepted at the International Economic Review

 with G.Kocharkov, A.Scholl, A.Tkhir and Haomin Wang

 This paper studies the aggregate and distributional effects of raising the top marginal income tax rate in the presence of tax avoidance.
 To this end, we develop a quantitative macroeconomic model with heterogeneous agents and occupational choice in which entrepreneurs can avoid taxes in two ways.
 On the extensive margin, entrepreneurs can choose the legal form of their business organization to reduce their tax burden.
 On the intensive margin, entrepreneurs can shift their income between different tax bases.
-In a quantitative application to the US economy, we find that tax avoidance lowers productive efficiency, generates sizable welfare losses, and reduces the effectiveness of the top marginal tax rate at lowering inequality.
-Tax avoidance reduces the optimal top marginal income tax rate from 47% to 43%.
+In a quantitative application to the US economy, we find that tax avoidance weakens the distortionary effects of higher income taxes at the top but makes them ineffective at lowering inequality.
+Eliminating tax avoidance by implementing an equal tax treatment of entrepreneurs across all legal forms of business organization substantially increases tax revenue, aggregate output, and welfare.

-NEW Gendered Effects of the Minimum Wage, with Luke Haywood and Haomin Wang
+NEW Gendered Effects of the Minimum Wage, with Haomin Wang

 Women are more likely to work in jobs with low hours than men.
 Low-hour jobs are associated with lower hourly wages and are more likely impacted by minimum wages that set a floor on hourly wages.
 We document that the first German minimum wage significantly increased women's transition towards jobs with higher weekly hours.
 We construct and estimate an equilibrium search model with demographic and firm productivity heterogeneity.
 The model replicates observed gender gaps in employment, hours and wage and the positive relationship between hours and hourly wages.
 We implement the minimum wage in our model with a penalty to address non-compliance.
 Based on our model, the minimum wage primarily reduces the gender income gap through the gender wage gap.
 At its 2022 level, the German minimum wage reduces the gender employment and hours gap due to an upward reallocation effect, resulting in women's increased participation in higher-hour jobs with lower separation rates.
 The upward reallocation effect is the strongest for women with children and varies by marital state and spousal income.
 While the minimum wage only modestly discourages firms from posting jobs, it shifts job offers toward full-time positions.